Sparkasse Nürnberg: Repayments for customers after interest rate ruling!

 As BaFin points out, credit institutions must inform consumers about the ineffectiveness of these interest rate adjustment clauses.
 The responsible authority has issued a general order to ensure that affected customers are fully informed.
 This regulation applies to long-term premium savings contracts that many have taken out over the past decades.

 The Bavarian Consumer Center has also set up an information telephone.
-Here affected consumers receive important information on how to enforce their claims.
-The way to get to his right is therefore prepared, and in the sense of "Who does not ask, you stay stupid", everyone who could think of being affected should take this opportunity.
+Here, affected consumers receive important information on how they can enforce their claims.
+The path to justice has been prepared, and in the spirit of “those who don't ask remain stupid”, anyone who thinks they might be affected should take advantage of this opportunity.